 Research Overview

 Research in the Department of Chemistry & Biochemistry spans the core areas of chemistry including analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry (including theoretical chemistry), as well as multidisciplinary areas such as atmospheric and environmental chemistry, catalysis, chemical biology, chemical physics, energy, materials, molecular biology, molecular biophysics, nanoscience, and surface science.
+Beginning in 2023, the department now has a chemistry education division.
 Over 50 tenure-track faculty have primary appointments in the department.

 See the Research Areas page for information about the full scope of the department's research activities.